CleverCloud/clever-components/docs/contributing/smart-component.md

 }
 ```

-When called, `onEvent` automatically attaches an event listener to the component that extracts the CustomEvent detail and passes it directly to your callback function.
+When called, `onEvent` automatically attaches an event listener to the component that extracts the event detail and passes it directly to your callback function.
 The event listener is also automatically cleaned up when the context changes or the component is disconnected, thanks to AbortSignal integration.
 This means you don't need to manually manage event listener lifecycles.